sigaal/sigaalbot/README.md

 (function () {

-    var fork = "sigaalBot";
+    // Change this to your GitHub username so you don't have to modify so many things. var fork = "sigaalBot";

-    function extend() {
+    // Define our function responsible for extending the bot. function extend() {

-        if (!window.bot) {
+        // If the bot hasn't been loaded properly, try again in 1 second(s). if (!window.bot) {
           return setTimeout(extend, 1 * 1000);
         }

-        var bot = window.bot;
+        // Precaution to make sure it is assigned properly. var bot = window.bot;

+        // Load custom settings set below
         bot.retrieveSettings();

+        //Extend the bot here, either by calling another function or here directly.

-        var spamWords = ['spam1', 'spam2', 'spam3', 'spam4'];
+        // You can add more spam words to the bot. var spamWords = ['spam1', 'spam2', 'spam3', 'spam4'];
         for (var i = 0; i < spamWords.length; i++) {
           window.bot.chatUtilities.spam.push(spamWords[i]);
         }

-        bot.commands.baconCommand = {
+        // Example code for a bot command: bot.commands.baconCommand = {
           command: 'bacon',  // The command to be called.
 With the standard command literal this would be: !bacon
           rank: 'user', // Minimum user permission to use the command